adrgs/personal-site/src/posts/about.md

 eleventyExcludeFromCollections: true
 ---

-Hello, I'm Dragos.
+Hello, my name is Dragos Albastroiu.
 At the moment I'm a student at the University of Bucharest, doing my bachelors in Computers & Information Technology.

 I'm also working as a Security Engineer - Incident Responder at Adobe.